bitcointranscripts/bitcointranscripts/bitcoin-magazine/bitcoin-explained/explaining-segregated-witness.md

 Sjors: 00:26:40

 Well you wouldn't have had to put it anywhere.
-If you do a hard fork you can just add the witness data to the blocks and in the main Merkle tree, so you don't need to do anything in the OPRETURN.
+If you do a hard fork you can just add the witness data to the blocks and in the main Merkle tree, so you don't need to do anything in the `OP_RETURN`.

 Aaron: 00:26:50